-NEW YORK, July 29 (Reuters) - U.S. stocks ended higher on Thursday, boosted by robust U.S. earnings and forecasts, while data showed the economy recovered to pre-pandemic levels in the second quarter.
+NEW YORK, July 29 (Reuters) - U.S. stocks ended higher on Thursday, boosted by robust U.S. earnings and forecasts, while data showed the U.S. economy was above its pre-pandemic level.

 The U.S. economy grew solidly in the second quarter, putting the level of gross domestic product above its pre-pandemic peak, but the pace of GDP growth was slower than economists had expected. read more

-Among the latest upbeat earnings news, shares of Ford Motor Co (F.N) jumped 3.8% as the company lifted its profit forecast for the year, while KFC owner Yum Brands Inc (YUM.N) rose 6.3% after it beat expectations for quarterly sales. read more
+Among upbeat corporate reports on Thursday, Ford Motor Co (F.N) jumped as it lifted its profit forecast for the year, while KFC-owner Yum Brands Inc (YUM.N) rose after beating expectations for quarterly sales. read more

-The day's lower than expected economic data may have calmed a bit of investor angst that the Federal Reserve's "easy money policy" may be going away soon, said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia.
-Investors also saw "some pretty good earnings today," he said.
+Below-forecast GDP levels may be easing some investor concerns that the Federal Reserve's "easy money policy" may be going away soon, said Peter Tuz, president of Chase Investment Counsel in Charlottesville, Virginia.
+Investors also saw "some pretty good earnings today."

-Stocks got a boost on Wednesday after the Fed said it was not yet time to start withdrawing its massive monetary stimulus. read more
+Stocks were boosted on Wednesday after the Fed said it was not yet time to start withdrawing its massive monetary stimulus. read more

-Results were in from about half of the S&P 500 companies as of Thursday morning.
-Nearly 91% of the reports have beaten profit estimates, and second-quarter earnings now are expected to have jumped 87.2% from a year ago, according to Refinitiv data.
+About half of the S&P 500 companies had reported second-quarter earnings as of Thursday morning.
+Nearly 91% of those companies beat profit estimates, and second-quarter earnings now are expected to have jumped 87.2% from a year ago, according to Refinitiv data.